 But running can do more than alleviate depression’s symptoms or keep it from creeping back.
 Our running can tell us if we might be suffering from depression and give us clues that it’s time to get some help to heal.
 Today’s Friday 5 is here to help you know when your running is telling you it’s time to seek help for depression.

 1. You feel unmotivated to run.
 Normally you can’t wait to get your run on!
 But when you’re depressed, it can be hard to get excited about even your most favoritest activities.

 2. You feel more achey than usual.
 Depression not only hurts in the brain, but it drains your body and can leave you feeling sore and achey in weird places.
-I often feel tight and sore in my neck and shoulders when I’m depressed and this affects my gait.
-I experience more side stitches when running when I’m depressed, probably because I’m tense and my gait is off from the tight neck and shoulders.

 5. Your running goals seem pointless or inconsequential.
 Normally you’re a big dreamer and feel excited to train and chase down the dream, but if you’re depressed these goals might start to feel completely out of your grasp or pointless.